Start playing guitar How to choose a guitar for beginners?

 And, stardom came surprisingly easy for Plastic Bertrand.
 By the tail-end of 1977, Roger Jouret’s frenzied performances earned him an almost constant slot on European television.

 The single quickly reached number one in countries like Belgium, France, or Japan.
 Plastic Bertrand – Ca plane pour moi also charted in the U.S. and future indie darlings like Sonic Youth or Presidents of the USA liked the tune so much that they produced their own cover version of the tune.
 Recently, even Metallica jammed the track in front of a bewildered Belgium audience.
+And you can certainly hear its influence on humorous-favoring pop-punk bands like The Offspring or blink-182.

-Still, few knew how to pronounce the lyrics and fewer still knew that Plastic Bertrand aka Jouret wasn’t actually singing the original.
+Still, few knew how to pronounce the lyrics, and fewer still knew that Plastic Bertrand, aka Jouret, wasn’t actually singing the original.

-Those that actually identified with the punk movement in Europe, had little affection for the pink-clad singer.
+Those that actually identified with the punk movement in Europe had little affection for the pink-clad singer.
 The success of the single contributed to punk looking less threatening, a bubblegum variety.
 Do the French laugh the tune off the radio whenever it’s played?
 No. It remains a popular French dance song.
-The Ca plane pour moi song has had the legs of a long distance runner.
+The Ca plane pour moi song has had the legs of a long-distance runner.

 However, it should be noted that the Clash’s Joe Strummer praised the song.
 The singer pointed to the tune’s production and catchiness.
 Few punk bands managed to do this as well, he claimed.